McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # Default: not set
 # This is used for generating HTML meta tags, social media meta information
 # for the opengraph protocol and twitter cards.
-# If not set, the set value of your site's config.toml is used for the html
+# If not set, the set value of your site's hugo.toml is used for the html
 # meta tag, social media meta information for the opengraph protocol and
 # twitter cards.
 description = ""